 Selection criteria will also be based on the insight demonstrated by the hypotheses in the research proposal and the extent to which the proposed research is hypothesis driven.

 This year it will awarded to TWO students. $3,200 per student.

-For College of Agriculture Scholarships click here (Deadline January 31).
+For College of Agriculture and Applied Sciences scholarships click here (Deadline January 31).

 For a list of University Scholarships click here.